unibaseio/aip-agent/README.md

 # AIP Agent

-## design
+## Design

 The Agent System is an innovative framework that stands at the intersection of distributed systems, blockchain technology, and artificial intelligence.
 It is designed to facilitate a structured and secure method of interaction among autonomous entities known as agents.
 The system's core is defined by three principal components: an agent interaction protocol, blockchain-based authorization, and direct invocation by Large Language Models (LLMs).
-Here is an in-depth look at these core aspects and their respective modules:

 ### 1. Agent Interaction Protocol